Data Selection for Language Models via Importance Resampling: Conclusion

 \section{Conclusion}

 We provide a cheap and scalable data selection framework based on importance resampling for improving the downstream performance of LMs.
-We also find a data metric, KL reduction, that strongly correlates with downstream accuracy and could enable new data-centric workflows.
-Our work provides a step in understanding the choice of pretraining data for downstream transfer in LMs, and we hope to initiate further study into data-centric approaches for LM pretraining.
+We also find a data metric, KL reduction, that strongly correlates with downstream performance and can provide a sanity check for data selection methods without training a model.
+Our work provides a step in understanding the choice of pretraining data for downstream transfer in LMs.